PrefectHQ/prefect/docs/guides/dask-ray-task-runners.md

 Note that, because you're using `DaskTaskRunner` in a script, you must use `if __name__ == "__main__":` or you'll see warnings and errors.

 Now run `dask_flow.py`.
-If you get warning about accepting incoming network connections, that's okay.
-Everythign is local in this example.
+If you get a warning about accepting incoming network connections, that's okay - everything is local in this example.

 <div class="terminal">
 ```bash